TGI Fridays Interview Questions

 About TGI Fridays

-• TGI Fridays is an American restaurant chain focusing on primarily American cuisine and casual dining.
+• TGI Fridays is an American restaurant chain focusing primarily on American cuisine and casual dining.

 • The restaurant was founded on March 15, 1965

-• The first TGI Friday’s was opened in Manhattan followed by a second location in Memphis Tennessee.
+• The first TGI Friday’s was opened in Manhattan, followed by a second location in Memphis, Tennessee.

 • TriArtisan Capital Advisors is the owner of TGI Fridays.